DataDog/integrations-core/weaviate/README.md

 ### Configuration

 Weaviate can be configured to expose Prometheus-formatted metrics.
 The Datadog Agent can collect these metrics using the integration described below.
 Follow the instructions to configure data collection for your Weaviate instances.
-For the required configurations to expose the Prometheus metrics, please refer to the [Monitoring][10] page in the Weaviate documentation.
+For the required configurations to expose the Prometheus metrics, see the [Monitoring][10] page in the Weaviate documentation.

 In addition, a small subset of metrics can be collected by communicating with different [API endpoints][11].
 Specifically the /v1/meta, /v1/nodes and /v1/.well-known endpoints.